LauraCuellarCa/Battleships_ADS/FunctionsExplained.md

 3. **`record_play(self, player_name, won=False):`**
    - Records a play for the specified player, increments play count, and, if applicable, win count.
+   - Checks if the player already exists in the dictionary, and if so, it updates their play/win count.
+Otherwise, it calls on the 'add_player' function and adds them to the player dictionary with initial values.

 4. **`merge_sort(self, player_list):`**
    - Performs the merge sort algorithm on the list of players, sorting them based on the number of wins.
+   - recursively divides the player_list into smaller halves until each subarray has only one element (which is inherently sorted).
+Then, it merges these sorted subarrays back together in a way that ensures the final merged array is sorted.
+More detailed explanation here -->

 5. **`get_ranking(self):`**
    - Returns a sorted list of players based on their win counts.
+   - Calls on the merge_sort algorithm and passes in the current player_list as a parameter.

 6. **`save_data(self):`**
    - Saves the ranking system data (players and their stats) to a JSON file named "player_data.json."

 7. **`load_data(self):`**
    - Loads the ranking system data from the "player_data.json" file.
+   - return empty data if the file is not found.

 8. **`load_existing_players(self):`**
    - Loads existing player data at the beginning of the game.
 Calls `load_data()` internally.
+   - Implemented to keep game history up to date everytime the user choses to "play again"

 ### Welcome Window